Prices from £38.99

 Differin gel is a smooth, opaque, white topical gel, while Differin cream is a glossy, white cream.
 Both are used in the same way and contain the same active ingredient.

-You can buy Differin gel or cream in either 45g or 90g tubes from Prescription Doctor.
+You can order Differin gel or cream in either 45g or 90g tubes from Prescription Doctor's Uk pharmacy.
+We offer fast and discreet delivery on all orders dispatched from our pharmacy.

 The development of acne begins when a pore in the skin becomes blocked with dead skin cells and keratin - the material which hair and nails are made of.